Logmanager documentation

 auth.* @<Logmanager_IP_address>

-10. Now save the config file by pressing: Control-x
+10. Now save the config file by pressing: ctrl-x

 /etc/rc.d/syslogd restart